ldu3/ChromPolymerDB_tutorial/README.md

 - The upper panel shows the tool buttons:
    - Scale bar to change the heatmap color scale.
-   - Swith button to swich between FoldRec and All HiC interactions.
+   - Swith button to swich between FoldRec and experiment Hi-C interactions.
    - Tracks button to select epigenitic tracks from ENCODE or upload local files.
-   - Refresh button to refresh the igv track viewer.
+   - Refresh button to refresh the igv track viewer. （If the tracks and the heatmap are misaligned, “Refresh” is needed.）
    - Download the figures (PDF/PNG).
 - The middle panel shows the FoldRec interactions.
 Users can click the heatmap to highlight the selected interactions.
 - The lower panel is the embedded IGV Epigenitic Track Viewer.
 Users can search and select epigenetic data from the ENCODE Portal or upload their own tracks to annotate the interactions.